 6. Selection Procedures

 A. Up to five (5) men and five (5) women will be named to the team by the objective criteria below.
-The balance of the team will be selected on a discretionary basis by a committee of USSA staff which shall include the U.S. Ski Team Men’s and Women’s Head Coaches, the U.S. Ski Team Men’s and Women’s D Team Head Coaches and the Alpine Director.
+The balance of the team will be selected on a discretionary basis by a committee of USSA staff which shall include the U.S. Ski Team Men’s and Women’s Head Coaches, the U.S. Ski Team Men’s and Women’s D Team Head Coaches, the Alpine Development Director, and the Alpine Director.